HomeESA by StateESA Letter Washington

 How to Get an ESA Letter in Washington

-An ESA letter is the one piece of paperwork that carries legal weight for housing in Washington, and it is exactly what landlords look for.
+Living with anxiety, depression, or another condition your animal helps you manage?
+In Washington, a properly issued ESA letter is what makes that support legally recognized at home.
 Seattle’s expensive, competitive rentals, along with Spokane and Tacoma, mean Washington renters often need an accommodation to keep their animals.

 We pair you with an independent mental health professional licensed in Washington for a genuine evaluation.
-There is no charge unless you are approved, and an approved letter, carrying the provider’s Washington license details, is usually delivered within 10–15 minutes.
+There’s no charge unless you’re approved, and an approved letter, carrying the provider’s Washington license details, is usually delivered within 10–15 minutes.

 Because the visit is conducted over telehealth, you can complete everything from home, on your own schedule, anywhere in Washington.
-What does not change is the substance: a real licensed mental health professional conducts a real evaluation.
-We do not sell instant letters from a quiz — those are exactly what landlords reject.
+What doesn’t change is the substance: a real licensed mental health professional conducts a real evaluation.
+We don’t sell instant letters from a quiz — those are exactly what landlords reject.

 What Your Washington ESA Letter Includes